The ARGUS Mars price assessment

-Argus Mars is the pivotal Americas medium sour benchmark and is the most actively traded sour crude market in the Americas.
-Argus Mars is widely used in hedging, term contracts, mark to market and in pricing spot deals.
+The Argus Mars price assessment is the pivotal Americas medium sour crude benchmark and is the most actively traded sour crude market in the region.
+The Argus Mars price assessment is widely used in hedging, term contracts, mark-to-market calculations and in pricing spot deals.

-The Argus Mars price represents spot trade in the US Gulf medium sour crude blend arriving on the Mars pipeline at dedicated storage caverns at Clovelly, Louisiana.
-Argus Mars is a volume-weighted average of all spot Mars deals throughout the trading day on a differential basis to WTI at Cushing.
-Argus also publishes Mars prices down the forward curve, aligned to the Nymex settlement.
+The Argus Mars price assessment represents spot trade in the US Gulf medium sour crude blend arriving on the Mars pipeline at dedicated storage caverns at Clovelly, Louisiana.
+The Argus Mars price assessment is a volume-weighted average of all spot Mars deals throughout the trading day on a differential basis to WTI at Cushing.
+Argus also publishes Mars price assessment along the forward curve, aligned to the Nymex settlement.

 Users of the ARGUS Mars price assessment

 The Argus Mars crude price assessment is useful for buyers or sellers of domestic medium sour crude on the US Gulf coast and represents one of the key crude streams in the region.
 The Argus Mars price assessment is a key international price in the Atlantic basin and drives trading throughout North America.